Tom-Julux/shared-zustand/README.md

 useStore.setState((count) => ({ count: count + 1 }));
 ```

+Note that I was not able to figure out what the new type of the store is, so I removed the typing from the parameters to the `share` function.
+Feel free to make a PR if you do.

-## Dealing the the deprecation warning in newish zustand versions
+## Dealing the the deprecation warning in zustand version 3

 In [new versions of zustand](https://github.com/pmndrs/zustand/pull/603) the old selector API is deprecated.
 Sadly this API is fundamental for this package, as it allows for syncing acros tabs to only occur when a synced property of the store changes.